Netflix/falcor/documentation/router.md

 model.get("titlesById[523]['name', 'year']").then(function(jsonResponse){ console.log(jsonResponse); });
 ~~~

+How can we match multiple paths for values exposed by the same service without making multiple calls to the same service?

+#### Matching PathSets With Routes

-The good news is that it is possible to to replace multiple routes that differ by only a single key with a single route that contains an indexer that matches a discrete set of keys.
+The good news is that it is possible to to match multiple paths that differ by only one key using an indexer that contains a discrete set of keys.
 In other words we can replace both routes above with a single route, as in the example below:

 ~~~js
 var router = new Router([